emberjs/rfcs/text/0000-addon-module-config.md

 ## How we teach this

-The Octane guides should include a section explaining how to extend the default Octane resolver configuration for application developers or addon authors.
+The guides should include a section explaining how to extend the default resolver configuration for application developers or addon authors.

 The "writing addons" tutorial has to document the `resolverConfig` hook.